kellan/laughingmeme/_posts/2005-04-12-changed-employment-status.md

 Hi all, realized I should clue people in to my changed status.

 As may or may not be obvious from my recent posts I am not currently writing PHP for a living.
-You can \[read the press release\](http://blog.groundspring.org/gs/2005/04/groundspring\_re.html) for background, to which I can add that I’m understandably disappointed.
+You can [read the press release](http://blog.groundspring.org/gs/2005/04/groundspring\_re.html) for background, to which I can add that I’m understandably disappointed.

 But also excited.
 Excited about the future open source incarnation of the Groundspring toolset.
-Excited to be keeping busy brainstorming new ways to make trouble with some of my favorite people (more on that soon), and contracting out as \[RoR\](http://www.rubyonrails.com/) slinger for an \[old friend\](http://anarchogeek.com/).
+Excited to be keeping busy brainstorming new ways to make trouble with some of my favorite people (more on that soon), and contracting out as [RoR](http://www.rubyonrails.com/) slinger for an [old friend](http://anarchogeek.com/).

 And it’s finally Spring in Boston!
 Life is good.
 Thats the update.